Bob Bruninga, WB4APR

 The Space Camp team had planned on a launch-and-forget approach to the smaller expendible cricket sats.
 These simulated satellites consisted of a matchbox size transmitter (think key-chain FOB transmitter) and 9v battery.
 The only telemetry was temperature.
 But from temperature and thermal gradient knowledge, one can infer altitude.

-In fact, forget even that name.
-All you need is your mobile rig and an HT, and you can find anything.
+The Process is simple: All you need is your mobile rig and an HT and some greay matter between the ears, and you can find anything.
 Almost as easy as driving right to it (and back and forth a bit).
 Just visualize signal strength, and always go to the middle of your maximum signal along any line of travel.
 Then turn 90 degrees and again go to the middle of the signal maximum, turn 90 degrees again, and repeat, and repeat.
 As signal gets stronger, switch to HT.
 As signal gets stronger, switch to paper clip antenna and repeat.
 As signal gets stronger, switch to one INCH piece of paper clip in HT antenna jack and repeat.
 As signal gets stronger, remove antenna completely and repeat.
 ETC. Finally, reach out an pick up the transmitter.
 Done.

 The images below chronicle my approach at finding this payload.
 The relative signal strength is shown by colored dots as I drove (and then walked ) to find the balloon.

 TECHNIQUE: Remember, we had NO POSITION INFO at all.
 All we knew was that the key-chain transmitter on 433 MHz was last heard approximately NORTH of the launch site. .
-Also note that the BLOON-2 OBJECT you see on this APRS tracking web page was placed on the map only after we had found the general area of the landing.
+Ignore the BLOON-2 OBJECT you see on this APRS tracking web page.
+It was placed on the map only after we had found the general area of the landing.
 This object was uset to mark our location we got out of the car to start our foot search.
-This allerted launch control where we were beginning our foot search.
+This symbol allerted launch control where we were beginning our foot search.

 The above image shows our initial drive from launch site with our mobile radio along track line north of the launch site.
 We had no idea where the balloon was or how far!
 The next image shows our first weak detections along the highway: